 - Choose low-fat or fat-free milk.
-These have just as much calcium but fewer calories. - Buy the larger size of low-fat plain yogurt instead of single flavored yogurt.
+These have just as much calcium but fewer calories than whole and 2% milk. - Buy the larger size of low-fat plain yogurt instead of single flavored yogurt.
 Then add your own flavors by mixing in fruits. - Choose cheese products with "reduced fat" or "low-fat" on the label. - Check the sell-by date to make sure you're buying the freshest products.